Our school provides a high quality educational program for all students. Students engage in a broad and balanced curriculum.

 Health and Physical Education

-Classes participate in daily fitness and weekly skills lessons.
+Classes participate in daily fitness and weekly skills lessons at the beginning and end of the school year.
 These lessons are in addition to programs provided by class teachers.
-We have a large hall with markings for several court games and practice boards for basketball and netball.
+We have a hall with markings for several court games and practice boards for basketball and netball.
 The facility enables us to have both indoor and outdoor programs all year.
 Swimming lessons are included in the Physical Education program for all children.

 The Arts are strongly represented in the daily program at Mulga Street.
-There is a well equipped Art Room.
-All classes showcase aspects of the arts and other curriculum areas at weekly assemblies and on other special occasions such as the Junior Primary and Middle Primary/Middle School Assemblies.
+All classes showcase aspects of the arts and other curriculum areas at assemblies and students participate at an annual concert at Sir Robert Helpmann Theatre.

 Languages other than English (LOTE)